datacarpentry/R-ecology-lesson/motivation.md

 collect more data, or fix a mistake in your dataset, the figures and the statistical tests in your manuscript are updated automatically.

-An increasing number of journals and funding agencies require analyses to be reproducible, knowing R will give you an edge with these requirements.
+An increasing number of journals and funding agencies expect analyses to be reproducible, knowing R will give you an edge with these requirements.